ashishkumar2024/spotify-clone/README.md

-This is a SPOTIFY clone
+This is a SPOTIFY clone.
 Link - http://spotifystream.freewebhostmost.com/